 Early riser: Whether we are more of a early riser or a night owl is already in our genes and is controlled by our natural biorhythm.
 In order to respond optimally to the body's own processes, it can be helpful to know your own chronotype.
 The morning or Early type ("lark") is usually awake early and has hardly any problems with tiredness in the morning.
 Performance in the morning is therefore not unusual.
 By having a fixed evening routine and going to bed early, you can follow your body's own rhythm and support a positive start to the day.

-Late riser: The evening or Late type ("owl") usually only reaches its peak performance in the late evening hours and therefore only produces the melatonin required for sleep at the beginning of the night.
+Late riser: The evening or Late type ("owl") usually only reaches its peak performance in the late evening hours and therefore only produces the melatonin needed for sleep at the beginning of the night.
 However, in the morning it takes them longer to wake up and get going.
 In addition, it is usually much more difficult for them to get out of bed when the alarm clock goes off (too) early in the morning.
 Maybe you could position the alarm far enough from the bed so that you have to get up to turn it off.
 This will help you get out of bed easier by forcing you to move and preparing your body for further activity, whether you want it or not.

 Step 2: Do you prefer a long or quick breakfast?